 Government business loan schemes were introduced primarily to offer funds and credit facilities to individuals, startups, business owners, self-employed professionals, and MSMEs engaged only in the trading, manufacturing, and services sectors.
 There are numerous loan schemes initiated by the Govt. of India with the help of Banks/NBFCs that can be chosen, as per the nature of the business and requirements.
 Further discussed are the types, features, and eligibility criteria of Business/MSME loans offered by financial institutions under the Govt. loan schemes.

-Top 6 Government Loan Schemes for StartUps & MSMEs
+Top 6 Government Loan Schemes for Startups, Businesses & MSMEs – 2023

-There are more than 10 popular business startup loan schemes that government provides to the budding entrepreneurs.
-The features and benefits of the top 6 government loans to start a new business are given below:
+There are several popular business startup loan schemes that the Government offers to budding entrepreneurs, as well as existing enterprises.
+The features and benefits of the top 6 Government business loan schemes to start a new business or for business expansion purposes are listed below:

-Eligibility: Non Corporate Small Business Segment (NCSB) comprising of proprietorship/enterprise firms in rural and urban areas can apply for the loan.
-Here are some examples of NCSBs:
+The Non-Corporate Small Business (NCSB) segment comprising individuals, MSMEs, and sole proprietorships/enterprise firms in rural and urban areas can also apply for the Mudra loan.
+Below mentioned are some examples of NCSBs: